MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

     ![Align Photos settings](media/agisoft-10.PNG "Align Photos settings")

 3. Select the **Model** menu to view the results.
-At this point, your model should look similar to this.
+At this point, your model should look something like this.

     ![Photo alignment outcome](media/agisoft-11.PNG "Photo alignment outcome")